AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Powerful via radial crusade/Basic via indirect attack

-The Crusader can temporaily force anyone to go on alert, killing anyone who interacts with the Crusader's target.
+The Crusader can temporarily force anyone to go on alert, killing anyone who interacts with the Crusader's target.
 With the Chaos Drive, attempting to interact with the Crusader's target will cause the target to kill everyone within a certain range, including the target themselves.
 Crusades give the target Powerful defense and attack interactors with a Basic attack.
 A Radial crusade attack via the Chaos Drive deals a Powerful attack to all victims.

 **Game Options**